Campofrío Food Group

-The Campofrio Food Group (Spanish: Grupo de Alimentación Campofrío), known simply as Campofrío, is a prominent Spanish multinational food company based in Alcobendas, Spain, that produces different kinds of processed meat products.
+The Campofrío Food Group S.A.U.
+(Spanish: Grupo de Alimentación Campofrío), formerly Conservera Campofrío S.A., simply known as Campofrío, is a prominent Spanish multinational food company based in Alcobendas, Spain.
+The company produces different kinds of processed meat products.
 The company was founded in Burgos by José Luis Ballvé in 1952.

 History

-1950s–1960s: The rise of Campofrio
+1950s–1960s: The rise of Campofrío

 José Luis Ballvé worked in a Seville slaughterhouse before becoming a traveling wool and hide buyer.
 His travels took him to Burgos and he decided to settle there, borrow 500€, and open a meat business.
 Ballvé handled the production side of the business and his partner, Romulo Fernando, handled the retail side.
 The two dissolved their partnership in 1952 so that Ballvé could start a complete meat packing operation on his own.
-He opened Campofrío Alimentación in Burgos in an abandoned slaughterhouse building.
+He opened Conservera Campofrío S.A. in Burgos in an abandoned slaughterhouse building.
 By 1960, Campofrio increased production by starting its own cured meat products.

-1970s–1980s: Campofrio's big growth
+1970s–1980s: Campofrío's big growth

 In 1978, Ballvé decided to sell 50 percent of company to Beatrice Foods International, in which Campofrio wanted to expand outside Spain.
-In 1985 Pedro Ballvé takes over company after his father's death, before he went on to regain control of Campofrío from Beatrice Foods in 1987, and in 1988, Campofrío goes public on the Madrid Stock Exchange.
+In 1985, Pedro Ballvé takes over company after his father's death, before he went on to regain control of Campofrío from Beatrice Foods in 1987, and in 1988, Campofrío goes public on the Madrid Stock Exchange.

-1990s: The Campofrio phenomenon
+1990s: The Campofrío phenomenon

 In 1990, Campofrío began an international expansion with a subsidiary in France, followed by an opening of a plant in Moscow.
-A year later, in 1991, Campofrío formed the CampoMoc joint venture with Mosmia Soprom in Russia, followed by the launching of a subsidiary in Portugal, then Campofrio formed a joint venture with San Miguel Corporation in the Philippines under the name San Miguel CampoCarne, and in 1993, Campofrio entered Argentina through the CampoAustral joint venture.
+A year later, in 1991, Campofrío formed the CampoMoc joint venture with Mosmia Soprom in Russia, followed by the launching of a subsidiary in Portugal.
+Campofrio also formed a joint venture with San Miguel Corporation in the Philippines under the name San Miguel CampoCarne Corporation, and in 1993, and entered Argentina through the CampoAustral joint venture.